digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/visani_marco/_index.md

 ---
 # Display name
-title: "Edouard Brüelhart"
+title: "Marco Visani"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "bruelhart_edouard"
+- "Marco Visani"

 # Is this the primary user of the site?
 superuser: false